TOUCHING THE VOID

 MEET PETER QUINN

-Peter Quinn is a former army helicopter pilot and intelligence officer with over five combat tours in Afghanistan, some of which was spent living with the Afghans, working for the DEA, NATO and U.S. Special Operations.
+Peter Quinn is a former army helicopter pilot and intelligence officer with numerous combat tours in Afghanistan, some of which was spent living with the Afghans, working for the DEA, NATO and U.S. Special Operations.
 His previous publications include “Touching the Void,” in the 20th Anniversary Edition of BlazeVOX (December 2020).
 He is currently polishing a collection of true stories for publication based on his time living and working and fighting alongside the great Ghilzai warriors in his last tour of many to Afghanistan, where his heart remains.
 These stories have been cleared for publication by the Defense Office of Prepublication and Security Review.

 SIGN UP TO STAY UP TO DATE WITH NEW RELEASES